cognizant-ai-lab/neuro-san-ui/README.md

     - Example on mac: `brew install node@22`
     - For Ubuntu, see this link: https://joshtronic.com/2024/05/26/ubuntu-nodejs-22-install/
     - Make sure that the node executable is in your path.
 You can do this by typing `node --version`.
-- Install the protobuf compiler.
-This is needed to generate the protocol buffer files for the UI.
-  Instructions for various platforms are [here](https://grpc.io/docs/protoc-installation/).
 - Install `yarn` on your development host.
 Instructions for all platforms are [here](https://classic.yarnpkg.com/lang/en/docs)
     - Example using current version on mac: `brew install yarn`
     - For Ubuntu, see this link: https://classic.yarnpkg.com/lang/en/docs/cli/self-update/